Billerica's Marc McLaughlin Scores In NHL Debut, Bruins Beat Devils 8-1

+BOSTON (AP) — There was Marc McLaughlin, three weeks after finishing his career at Boston College, sharing the ice — and the scoresheet — with childhood hero Patrice Bergeron.

-BOSTON (AP) — Former Boston College captain Marc McLaughlin scored in his NHL debut Thursday night, capping a five-goal second-period outburst that propelled the Bruins to an 8-1 victory over the New Jersey Devils.
+“I feel like I’ve lived that moment in my basement a million times,” the undrafted BC captain said after scoring in his NHL debut Thursday night during a six-goal second-period outburst that propelled the Bruins to an 8-1 victory over the New Jersey Devils.
+“It’s definitely surreal.”READ MORE: Celtics Officially Clinch A Playoff Spot

 Matt Grzelcyk, Jake DeBrusk, Erik Haula and Taylor Hall also scored for Boston.
 Linus Ullmark made 25 saves to help the Bruins win for the fifth time in six games and the 15th in their last 19.